New Chip Technology for payment processing is here.

 When is the EMV Shift Going to Happen?

 The shift to EMV technology has already started.
 This first issuance of EMV cards will have both technologies, magnetic stripe and the computer chip, but will ultimately transition to the computer chip only.
-The deadline set by major U.S. credit card issuers MasterCard, Visa, Discover and American Express is October 1, 2015.
+The deadline set by major U.S. credit card issuers MasterCard, Visa, Discover and American Express was October 1, 2015.